Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 and realize that we need more detail in a particular spot.
 For example, areas around the eyes might need crow's feet, or we need to add a logo to the vest.
-As you start to edit the image, you realize that there just aren't enough pixels available to paint the detail that you want.
+As you start to edit the image, you realize that there just are not enough pixels available to paint the detail that you want.

 Your only choice is to expand the size (scale out) that UV face.
 Using the minimize stretch or scale commands,